Enjoy the company of a small group as you avoid the motorways and travel the back roads.

 Today will begin at one of the Dingle Peninsula’s most famous landmarks: the Gallarus Oratory, a unique stone chapel that resembles an upturned boat.
 After that, there’s one more stop in store – the fascinating Blasket Centre, which celebrates the history of the beautiful Great Blasket Island.
 Upon our return to Dingle, we’ll have plenty of free time to explore the quaint fishing port and dine at one of the many local restaurants at our leisure.

-Day 10 - Cork
+Day 10 - Country Cork - Kinsale - Country Cork

-Day 11 - Kinsale
+Day 11 - Country Cork - Kinsale

-After boarding the mini-coach in Cork, the port town of Kinsale will be our first stop of the day where we’ll have some time to soak up fishing town’s laid-back atmosphere.
+After boarding the mini-coach in County Cork, the port town of Kinsale will be our first stop of the day where we’ll have some time to soak up fishing town’s laid-back atmosphere.
 Then, it’s time to turn our attention toward the world-renowned Jameson Distillery.
 After an afternoon tour and whiskey tasting, we’ll return to Cork to enjoy the evening at our leisure.

-Day 12 - Kilkenny
+Day 12 - Country Cork - Kilkenny

 As we approach the final few chapters of the tour, we’ll stop in to admire the delicate detailing of a traditional cottage orné.
 After that, it’s time to spend the afternoon acquainting ourselves with Kilkenny – Ireland’s ‘most perfect’ medieval city.
 Our Tour Leader will take us for a leisurely walk around town before we come together for our last hurrah: a delicious farewell dinner.
 What an adventure it’s been!

-Day 13 - Dublin
+Day 13 - Kilkenny - Dublin

 After breakfast, we’ll return to cosmopolitan Dublin – where our tour will come to a close.

 Please note: This itinerary may be subject to change.
-Call 1300 414 198 to speak to our local travel team to secure your booking.

 Your Tour Leader will usually meet you in the arrival hotel’s reception area at the tour’s listed start time.
 If you can’t see your Tour Leader, look out for any notices posted in the lobby or ask a member of the hotel staff.